devopstech2021/es-kibana-terraform/README.md

-# Opensearch-terraform
+# Opensearch & EKS terraform
-AWS Opensearch setup using with Terraform
+AWS Opensearch & EKS setup using with Terraform

 To create AWS infrastructure using terraform template,